tide-foundation/Tide-h4x-for-Privacy/README.md

 This deployment utilizes EOS "jungle" testnet environment.

 1. Create EOS Wallet `cleos wallet create --to-console`
 1. Generate a keypair for your master account and once for each of the 3 ork nodes using cleos.  `cleos create key --to-console`.
+Take a not of all the created keys.
+There should be 4 sets.
 1. Import the private keys into your cleos wallet by running `cleos wallet import --private-key YOUR_PRIVATE_KEY`.
 1. Using your master account create a new eos account for each of the 3 ork nodes by running `cleos create account YOURMASTERACCOUNT YOURORKACCOUNT YOURORKACCOUNT_PUBLIC_KEY`.
 1. Fund the master account with enough RAM to run the challenge.
 10-15 should be sufficient.
 Example:`cleos system buyram YOURMASTERACCOUNT YOURMASTERACCOUNT "15 EOS"`.